flattmo/azulite/README.md

 ## Deploying to gh-pages

-Before deploying to gh-pages, you must comment out the line `gem "jekyll", "3.3.1"` in the Gemfile and uncomment the line `gem "github-pages", group: :jekyll_plugins`.
+Before deploying to gh-pages, you must comment out the line `gem "jekyll", "x.x.x"` in the Gemfile and uncomment the line `gem "github-pages", group: :jekyll_plugins`.

 Then make sure your `_config.yml` file is completely filled out and push to your